syj7421/syj7421/README.md

 ## Hi I'm Sooyoung Jung 👋
-- 🛠️ I like making things that's actually helpful to people
+- 🛠️ I love building programs/applications that are genuinely helpful to people
 - 📱 I'm into making chrome extensions and mobile applications thesedays
 - 🌱 I'm learning C#, Azure and Deepseek APIs at the moment